 Hey friends!
 I hope you all are having a great start to your week!
-I don’t know about you, but it’s been crazy town over here the last couple of weeks with school starting back and if that wasn’t crazy enough, I thought it would be “fun” to get my house painted right square dab in the middle of the first week of school.
-Oh, and did I mention my husband was out of town on a business trip during the whole thing?
-Not sure what I was thinking, but it is finished and I am in LOVE.
-If you follow me on Instagram , you have seen the progress in my Instastories.
-I chose to go with Alabaster White by SW, and I am so in love with the change.
+It’s been crazy at my house this week between school starting back and a big painting project.
+Not to mention my husband has been out of town on business.
+If you follow me on Instagram, you have seen the progress in my Instagram stories.
+I chose to go with Alabaster White by Sherwin Williams and I love it.
 It just feels so much brighter around here.
-I also have been making some other changes with my color scheme and made a big decision to sell my entryway table .
-I loved it, but all good things much come to an end.
-I think adding some new decor and colors for fall is just what I need.
+I also have been making some other changes with my color scheme and made a big decision to sell my entryway table.
+I loved the piece, but all good things much come to an end.
+Adding some new decor and colors for fall is just what I need.
+So, in this post I’m going to show you how I replace this table with my new DIY console table.

 I also found a couple of chippy shutters at the flea market for $10 each.
 Shutters are also so versatile and such a fun and unexpected touch to your home decor.
 I used one shutter as my table top because it was the perfect size and had the right amount of chippy.
-I used the other one as a table runner on my kitchen table.
+Another shutter I used as a table runner on my kitchen table.
 I just love being creative and having fun with my vintage finds.

 Overall, this project cost me $50.
 All of my items were found at the flea market, and the cool part about this table is that you can use other found items for the top like an old door or barn wood.
 Even if this table is only temporary, I still love it and am so glad I decided to think a little outside the box and make my own.
 I hope you enjoyed my little DIY console table and maybe inspired you to use found pieces or objects you have around the house to create something new.
 Thanks so much for stopping by the blog!!